Sharqosity/cs326-final-rho/docs/milestone1.md

 ## Division Of Labor
-*Wireframes: Done collaboratively over 1 video call.
+* Wireframes: Done collaboratively over 1 video call.
-*Aidan: createEvent page (CSS and HTML)
+* Aidan: createEvent page (CSS and HTML).
-*George: eventPopup and mainPage(CSS and HTML) *Prateek: profilePage and mapPage(CSS and HTML)
+* George: eventPopup and mainPage(CSS and HTML).
+* Prateek: profilePage and mapPage(CSS and HTML).